-Electric scooters have gone far beyond rudimentary children’s toys.
+Electric scooters are more than novelties or children’s toys.
 E-scooters today play many roles, including touring, commuting, and as micromobility alternatives in cities and towns.
 We scoured major online retail merchants for electric scooter deals and found a wide range of cheap electric scooters for children, teens, and adults.

 Today’s Best Cheap Electric Scooter Deals

 - — $284, was $430

 - — $360, was $400

 - — $600, was $1,000

 Whether you’re shopping for your first e-scooter or an upgraded model, the best electric scooter deals you can find may not be the right match for your needs.
 Here are the major factors to consider during your search for a cheap electric scooter.

 - Best Use: The first consideration with e-scooters is who will use it, and for what primary purpose.
 A low-powered electric scooter with tiny wheels won’t cut it for urban commuting.
 If you intend to ride a scooter on the beach, but the ads only show it on smooth pavement, look again.

 - Range: Electric scooter range per battery charge depends on several factors, but battery size and type make the biggest difference.
 Manufacturers measure the maximum range rating with the scooter traveling at a slow to moderate speed.
 Most electric scooters are good for 12 to 18 miles per charge.